 - Don't forget one of the best camping mats

-The 2021 Sierra Designs Meteor Lite 2 is our best backpacking tent to buy right now – it's also the winner of the coveted T3 Award 2021 in the tent category.
+The 2021 Sierra Designs Meteor Lite 2 is our best backpacking tent to buy right now.
 We tested out the 2-man version of this tent for our Sierra Designs Meteor Lite review, but there are also '1' and '3' versions available.
 It's very lightweight when packed (the brand has even shaved off a few grams compared to the previous iteration of this tent), but surprisingly spacious when pitched – it'll fit two people side by side, with room at your feet for two backpacks, and there are also two generous porches which provide extra space for storage.
 The design is split into two parts: an inner mesh tent and an outer waterproof 'fly'.
 That means when the weather's warm and dry, you can roll back the outer layer and engage in a spot of stargazing.
 It's also quick and easy to pitch and pack away, and stands up very well to high winds and rain.
 Well worth investing in for years of lightweight adventuring.

 Need plenty of room in your backpacking tent?
 The Sea To Summit Telos TR2 should give you all the space you want.
 It's a beautifully thought-out tent that allows all but the tallest campers to stretch out without issues, with 28 square feet of interior space as well as an additional 20 square feet of vestibule space.